Hoagland was the representative for Nebraska’s 2nd congressional district and was a Democrat. He served from 1989 to

-Each dot in the chart below was a member of the House of Representatives in 1994.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Hoagland is shown as a purple triangle. (analysis methodology)
+Hoagland is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1994 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Some of Hoagland’s most recently sponsored bills include...